onewelcome/spring-security-saml/README.md

 Spring SAML
 ====================

+Onegini uses this library to test the SAML integration of the Onegini platform

 Spring SAML Extension allows seamless inclusion of SAML 2.0 Service Provider capabilities in Spring applications.
 All products supporting SAML 2.0 in Identity Provider mode (e.g. ADFS 2.0, Shibboleth, OpenAM/OpenSSO, Ping Federate, Okta) can be used to connect with Spring SAML Extension.

 Web: